ozturkfemre/unsupervised_learning_with_feo/index.md

 If we examine the output obtained with the print function; at first we can access the medoid information of each cluster for both PC1 and PC2 dimensions.
-In addition, we can also see how many observations are in each cluster.
-As a result of this analysis, there are 499 observations in the first cluster and 269 elements in the second cluster.
-The medoid of the first cluster is (-2.357211, 0.30131315).
-The second cluster’s medoid is (1.358672, 0.03762238).
-Then we see the clustering vector, which contains the information to which cluster each observation is assigned.
-Finally, we see the objective function. build represents the first step that I explained in the step-by-step calculation section and swap represents the third step.
+We notice that the center of the first cluster is the observation with the 499th index in the dataset, while the second cluster is the observation with the 269th index.
+Next, we see the clustering vector, which contains the information to which cluster each observation is assigned.
+Finally, we see the objective function.
+“Build” represents the first step in the k-median calculation and “Swap” represents the third step.

-Of course, it is quite possible to make a more detailed comment on this output.
-But this is not our only option.
-We can visualize the clustering result with `fviz_cluster` function in the `factoextra` package.
-Since `factoextra` package uses `ggplot2` package for all visualizations, you can make the same changes to ggplot2 plots that you can make to the graphs you plot with `fviz_cluster` function.
+Just as with k-means, we can use the fviz_cluster function in the factoextra package to plot the cluster graph as follows:

 ``` r
 library(factoextra)